Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-- How do car accident claims work during the coronavirus?
+- How car accident claims work during the coronavirus

 - Bottom line

-- Questions about how the coronavirus affects car insurance
+- Questions about how COVID-19 affects car insurance

 Your current car insurance coverage shouldn’t be affected by the coronavirus.
-But you might see a few changes to your company’s customer service or payment process:
+But you might see a few changes to your company’s payment plans offered and claims process:

 - Remote claims processing.
-Rather than in-person meetings with your local agent or claims adjuster, you might meet through video or phone calls to comply with social distancing.
-Similarly, claims inspections may rely on photos or videos of your car’s damage.
-These remote claims may be a huge change for some companies, especially smaller insurers, while fitting right in with other insurer’s innovative online services.
+Your local agent or claims adjuster might meet you through video or phone calls over in-person meetings for social distancing.
+Even claims inspections may rely on photos or videos of your car’s damage.

 - Free coverage for delivery drivers.
 A few companies like Allstate and Farmers are extending customers’ personal auto coverage to commercial use if they’re using their cars for delivering essentials.
 This can include those delivering groceries, medical supplies or pharmaceutical goods.

-Thanks to fluctuating incomes and economic uncertainty, pay-per-mile insurers — like Metromile — expect that that model will grow in popularity during the pandemic.
+- More drivers might use pay-per-mile policies.
+Thanks to fluctuating incomes and economic uncertainty, pay-per-mile insurance companies — like Metromile — expect this model to grow in popularity during the pandemic.

-What if I can’t pay my premium during the coronavirus?
+What if I can’t pay my premium during COVID-19?

 If you expect to miss a payment, you can ask for financial assistance from your car insurance company.
 Many major companies have issued refunds or credits to your account over the past few months.
 In addition, they may still be extending payment due dates or postponing cancellations to ease the financial strain from job layoffs or pay cuts.